How to Invoice as a Musician

 Musician invoicing covers live performances, studio sessions, teaching, and licensing, each with a different billing model.
 Gig fees are typically flat rates per event, while studio session work is billed by the hour or by the day.
 Teaching follows a per-lesson or package structure.
 Managing these distinct revenue streams requires invoicing flexibility.

 For live performances, collect a deposit when the booking is confirmed and the balance before or at the event.
-Once you have performed, your leverage to collect drops significantly, so front-loading the payment schedule is essential for protecting your income.
+Once you have performed, your use to collect drops significantly, so front-loading the payment schedule is essential for protecting your income.
 A 50 percent non-refundable deposit at booking is standard across the industry.

 Studio session work demands precise time documentation.
 Producers and artists expect invoices that show exact start and end times, the songs or projects worked on, and any equipment or instrument fees.
 Without this detail, session invoices get questioned and payment gets delayed while the producer reconciles charges against their project budget.